-Galerie Paris-Beijing is pleased to present Don’t Look back… a group show gathering six figures of the new generation of Chinese figurative painters.
+Galerie PARIS-B is pleased to present Don’t Look back… a group show gathering six figures of the new generation of Chinese figurative painters.

 Born in the 80’s, the artists have not directly experienced the pivotal events of the Cultural Revolution and grew up in the midst of an economic boom.